Tourmaline, Black (Disc)

 Healing Properties of Black Tourmaline

 Spiritual: Black Tourmaline is one of the best protective stones available, particularly for anyone who spends hours each day working/living in a negative atmosphere.
 It offers protection against psychic attacks and energetic vampires while simultaneously acting as a purifying agent to clear our auric field of anything that does not serve us.
 This purifying property also allows us to elevate our own consciousness and move forward on the path to Enlightenment.
 Black Tourmaline is a wonderful grounding stone that can help us stay centered in our own bodies and true to our path.
 It can also reveal ways we can become more altruistic on a practical physical level, enabling us to create true positive change in the world.
 Black Tourmaline is attuned to the Root Chakra, and linked to Libra and Capricorn.
-It is connected to the element Earth and vibrates to the numers 2, 3 ,and 4.
+It is connected to the element Earth and vibrates to the numbers 2, 3 ,and 4.

 Emotional: Black Tourmaline is an exceptionally grounding and protective stone.
 It helps disperse tension and stress and encourages us to have a positive attitude regardless of circumstances.
 It can help us to stay heart-centered, logically-minded and able to take ownership for our own “stuff” without feeling like we are responsible for other people’s “stuff.”
 Black Tourmaline helps us to feel safe and to disengage from obsessive thoughts and chronic worry.